-In 2015-16 CSH undertook a project to measure the carbon footprint of dental services in England.
-This work is funded by a grant from Public Health England via Kent, Surrey and Sussex.
-The report (due for release in October 2016) includes detail from the footprinting exercise which CSH has undertaken and refers to full tables of information which are available to all.
+In 2015-16 CSH undertook a project to measure the carbon footprint of dental services in England, funded by a grant from Public Health England.
+The report, released in July 2018, includes detail from the footprinting exercise which CSH has undertaken and refers to full tables of information which are available to all.
 It will also be of methodological interest to those working in sustainability or carbon footprinting in areas other than dentistry.

-To help raise awareness of sustainability within dental practice we have produced an online module on sustainability for the wider dental team, available free-to-access for NHS staff as part of the e-Den dentistry e-learning package on e-Learning for Healthcare.
+We have developed an online module with free CPD, available free-to-access for dental professionals as part of the e-Den dentistry package on e-Learning for Healthcare.

 Sustainable Dentistry Network